Site Map

 Why the Test is Performed

-This test is done to check for blockages in your fallopian tubes or other problems in the womb and tubes.
+This test is done to check for blockages in your fallopian tubes or other problems in your womb and tubes.
 It is often done as part of an infertility exam.
 It may also be done after you have your tubes tied to confirm that the tubes are fully blocked after you have had a hysteroscopic tubal occlusion procedure to prevent pregnancy.

 Normal Results